Cutting the cost of raising a child

 2. Boost your savings

-Once you’ve created your budget, you can try to find ways to cut your spending.
+Once you’ve created your budget, you can try to find ways to cut your spending and perhaps save a little money each month to build up savings for you or your child.

-By saving this spare cash, you'll have some help towards future big purchases or a buffer during parental leave.
+Saving this spare cash could help towards future big purchases, or could act as a buffer during parental leave.

 Whether you want a nest egg in case of a rainy day, or you’re saving towards university fees, find out which option would be the best way to save for your child.

-There are a range of benefits and financial support available to help with the costs of having a new baby or looking after a child.
+There are a range of benefits and financial support available for you, as well as to help with the costs of having a new baby or looking after a child.

 For example, if you’re expecting a baby, you can get free NHS dental care and prescriptions while you’re pregnant and for a year after your baby is born.